amnjdm/symmetrical-eureka/README.md

 I made two directories: _dataimage_ & _nice_

 In _dataimage_, I placed my dotfiles (bashrc, gitconfig, tmux.conf & vimrc) and the Dockerfile for that image.
-This Dockerfile is built an image and a container is created with that image to act as the home directory in the other usable container (created from _nice_) and to persist data.
+This Dockerfile is used to build an image and a container is created with that image to act as the home directory in the other usable container (created from _nice_) and to persist data.

 After all of the files are created in the corresponding directories, while in the _dataimage_ directory, run: